 Make use of what you have to decorate your home.
 If you’re having any parties or want to make your house look festive, you don’t need to spend too much on beautifying your home.
 Just a few balloons and tinted papers can truly transform your space with a little help.

 44. Non-vegetarian products

 Consuming fewer animal byproducts is the best way to stay away from illness and eventual overspending.
 Hence, try avoiding non-vegetarian foods as much as you can.

 Some buy costly things to impress others or satisfy their own natures.
 But uncontrolled consumption of goods can only create a big mess in one’s life, often leading to debt.
 Avoid flashy products and having things for the sake of it, and be proud of what you stand to gain by appropriately managing your money.

 Reduce your emissions and expenditures on the costs of fuel and car tires by using a bicycle, if you don’t mind.
 You can also have a nice walk to reach your destination if the distance is not too far.

 47. Video games

 We spend a lot on gaming entertainment.
-Yet, it’s only a distraction and your money would be better spent invested in a form of passive income or on something that would be more useful to you for enriching your skills.
+Yet, it’s only a distraction, and your money would be better spent invested in the form of passive income or on something that would be more useful to you for enriching your skills.
 It may not be as fun, but there are better things to save for and give you a more well-rounded lifestyle.